Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Palm Beach Shopping + Wandering

-a mix of stores and dining options that are much more approachable than some of the ultra-luxury shopping areas nearby.
+CityPlace is a mix of stores and dining options that are much more approachable than those in some nearby ultra-luxury shopping areas.
 It’s an easy place to spend a few hours and grab a bite to eat.

 Worth Avenue